 Oral Care

-A recent survey of South African dental professionals revealed the widespread problem of bad breath (halitosis) and recommended solutions.
+A recent survey of South African dental professionals revealed the widespread problem of bad breath (halitosis) and the need for practical solutions to maintain fresh breath.

 The Fresh Breath Insights 2025 Survey – conducted by Ivohealth/Ivodent in partnership with global oral care brand GUM – invited dental professionals to participate online via email and social media, including the South African Dental Association (SADA)’s social media platforms.